Scientists Construct First Complete Energy Spectrum of Solar High-energy Protons in Martian Space

 Scientists have constructed the first complete proton energy spectrum observed during an eruptive solar event in the Martian space, deepening our understanding of the radiation environment around Mars.
 This study was published in Geophysical Research Letters as a cover article.

-This study was conducted by researchers from the University of Science and Technology of China, the Institute of Modern Physics of the Chinese Academy of Sciences (CAS), the Lanzhou Institute of Physics, and the University of Kiel in Germany.
+This study was conducted by researchers from the University of Science and Technology of China, the Institute of Modern Physics (IMP) of the Chinese Academy of Sciences (CAS), the Lanzhou Institute of Physics, and the University of Kiel in Germany.

 Solar energetic particle (SEP) events, caused by solar eruptions, are among the most destructive space weather phenomena.
 During these events, high-energy charged particle flux in space may increase suddenly, posing significant threats to the safety of spacecraft and astronauts.
 Unlike Earth, Mars lacks a protective magnetic field and has a very thin atmosphere, making its surface particularly vulnerable to high-energy particles and secondary particles.
 Therefore, studying the impact of SEP events on Mars is crucial for radiation protection in future Mars exploration missions.